 Accessibility Tools

-Old Ford is an area in the London Borough of Tower Hamlets that is named after the natural ford, which provided a crossing of the River Lea.
+Old Ford is an area in the London Borough of Tower Hamlets that is named after the natural Ford, which provided a crossing of the River Lea.

 History of Old Ford.